shaopu1225/starter-hugo-academic/content/post/Future of Decentralization, AI, and Computing Summit/index.md

 ## Fedarated Learning Defintion

-> **Federated learning** (also known as **collaborative learning**) is a machine learning technique that trains an algorithm via multiple independent sessions, each using its own dataset.
-[1] This approach stands in contrast to traditional centralized machine learning techniques where local datasets are merged into one training session, as well as to approaches that assume that local data samples are identically distributed.
+**Federated learning** (also known as **collaborative learning**) is a machine learning technique that trains an algorithm via multiple independent sessions, each using its own dataset.
+[1] This approach differs from traditional machine learning methods, which combine local datasets into a single training session or assume that local datasets are uniformly distributed.

 <img src="https://shaopu-blog.oss-cn-beijing.aliyuncs.com/img/2023-09-08-025411.png" alt="Federated Learning: Collaborative Machine Learning without Centralized  Training Data – Google Research Blog" style="zoom: 50%;" />